Local moving companies in Arizona

 - HOA rules: Before moving day, you should review your neighborhood or community guidelines to avoid any surprises.

-- State regulator: You can verify your Pennsylvania moving license on the official state regulator’s website, here.
+- State regulator: You can check your Pennsylvania moving license directly on the state regulator’s official website, here.

-- Moving permits: You won’t need a moving permit to relocate to Pennsylvania, but you need to check out local parking regulations ahead of moving day.
+- Moving permits: You won’t need a moving permit to relocate to Pennsylvania, but you should check local parking regulations ahead of moving day.

-- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
-This way, you can select your moving date and ensure your mail is forwarded to Pennsylvania right on time.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so all of your mail will get properly forwarded to Pennsylvania.
 Get started here.

 FAQ